-For 2019/2020 you’ll need to pay Class 2 National Insurance if your business profits were more than £6,475 but you can choose to pay it voluntarily to protect your ability to claim:
+You’ll need to pay Class 2 National Insurance if your business profits were about the annual limit – £6,515 for the 2021/2022 tax year.
+However, you can choose to pay it voluntarily to protect your ability to claim:

 - State benefits, like the new state pension